Estimate Time5 min

 Key takeaways

-• Mortgage rates are the highest in more than 20 years, making borrowing expensive and limiting housing supply.
+• Mortgage rates have dropped in recent months but remain high, making borrowing expensive and impacting housing supply.

-• On the other hand, buying now could get you ahead of potential home price increases that could hit if interest rates fall.
+• Buying now could get you ahead of potential home price increases that could hit if interest rates fall.

 • Whether it’s a good time to buy a house largely depends on whether you can cover the payments.
-If not, it’s a bad time to buy, no matter what the overall market is like.
+If not, it’s a bad time to buy, no matter the overall market.

 For most people, a house is the most expensive thing they’ll ever buy.
-The right timing for such a big purchase could help save thousands.
-So is it a good time to buy a house right now?
-The answer depends a lot on your personal situation, but some market trends could help you decide.
+Timing a big purchase right could potentially lead to big savings.
+Is it a good time to buy a house right now?
+The answer depends on your personal situation, but some market trends could help you decide.

 Fidelity Smart Money